-Area of Law: Business Law
+Area of Law: Business & Corporate Law

 Transfer of sharesRegion: Ontario Answer # 0250

 Buying or selling shares in a public corporation is not discussed here.
 Here we will discuss the transfer of shares in privately held corporations.

 One of the benefits of the corporate form of business is that the ownership of the corporation can be easily transferred by the purchase and sale of shares.
 If shareholders of a privately held corporation do not want to own a part of the corporation any longer, their shares can be sold to an individual or an entity such as a corporation or a partnership.